anhnguyen515/game-info-site/README.md

-# UI clone for Gaming Info Site based on RAWG
+# A gaming info site inspired by RAWG